 A word of caution: since you are gaining altitude while driving on that stretch, your body is slowly getting acclimatized.
 It is suggested to not over exert yourself by running around, since the body is still adjusting to the lowering levels of oxygen.
 The best way to deal with this is to walk slowly, take deep breaths and let your eyes feast on what nature has to offer to you.

-From Thangu onwards we were on high alpine plateau, there is hardly any vegetation and you will see rocky mountains all around other than some scarce rhododendron bushes.
+From Thangu onwards we were on the high alpine plateau, there is hardly any vegetation and you will see rocky mountains all around other than some scarce rhododendron bushes.
 The terrain leading to Gurudongmar is very hostile and yet very beautiful.
-The land resembles Tibetan plateau, vegetation is very limited and the road is through stony moraine like unpaved path.
+The land resembles Tibetan plateau, vegetation is very limited and the road is through a stony moraine-like unpaved path.

 Indians are allowed to visit Gurudongmar Lake while foreigners are restricted till Chopta Valley and Yumthang Valley.
 The India-China border is just a few kilometres away from the lake.
 Gurudongmar lake is located at a surface elevation of 17,800 ft (5,430 m) and covers an area of 290 acres making it the largest lake in the whole of Sikkim.